Augustinians: Charism

-In a religious community, "charism" is the particular contribution that each religious order, congregation or family and its individual members embody.
+In a religious community, "charism" is the particular contribution that each religious order, congregation or family and its individual members, embodies.
 The teaching and writing of Augustine, the Augustinian Rule, and the lives and experiences of Augustinians over sixteen centuries help define the ethos and special charism of the order.

 The pursuit of truth through learning is key to the Augustinian ethos, balanced by the injunction to behave with love towards one another.
 These same imperatives of affection and fairness have driven the order in its international missionary outreach.
 This balanced pursuit of love and learning has energised the various branches of the order into building communities founded on mutual affection and intellectual advancement.

 Augustine spoke passionately of God's "beauty so ancient and so new", and his fascination with beauty extended to music.
 He taught that "whoever sings prays twice" (Qui cantat, bis orat) and music is also a key part of the Augustinian ethos.
 Contemporary Augustinian musical foundations include the Augustinerkirche in Vienna, where orchestral masses by Mozart and Schubert are performed every week, as well as the boys' choir at Sankt Florian in Austria, a school conducted by Augustinian canons, a choir now over 1,000 years old.

 Augustinians have also produced a formidable body of scholarly works.